jfberma/marchorowitz/README.md

 ```
 hCoinValueToday = hCoinValueYesterday + (((MoodToday - MoodYesterday) * MoodWeight) + ((ProdToday - ProdYesterday) * ProdWeight) + ((SalesToday - SalesYesterday) * SalesWeight))
 ```

+Changing an influencers weight will change how much effect that influencer has over the price of hCoin.

+Influencers were designed to be updated everyday, but if a day is missed a cron job will automatically apply yesterday's values to today.

+To enter new influencer, go to the [Coin stats](https://www.marchorowitz.net/admin/coin/coinstat/) page in the admin and click **Add coin stat**.
+Enter your influencer values.
+You can also add a description.
+Hit save and return to the Coin stats page.
+You can see the new value of hCoin here.
+Likewise, you can visit the [about](https://www.marchorowitz.net/about/) section of the site to see the current version of hCoin.